Silva-Leo/Hackathon-XP/README.md

 ## Django 3.2.12

-No diretório do prjeto instale as dependências do projeto:
+No diretório do projeto instale as dependências do projeto:

 ##### `pip install -r requeriments.txt`